AmMoPy/Vendor_Master_File_Automated_Test_Procedures/README.md

 I've also provided Notebook version for convenience.
 However, working with Python script is more fun and interactive!
 A typical work flow using the macro enabled excel sheet would be as follows:

 - Copy paste your data to each sheet respectively, don't change headers!
 - Press ctrl + shift + s to activate the macro and export CSV files.
-You can then close the excel sheet without saving.
 - Run the script, select preferred parameters.
 - Enjoy the results.